Learn about math wheels!

 5) The final answers (with work) were written onto a group answer sheet to hand in.

-When we did this type of group problem solving the first time (with decimal problems), we spent about 5 days on the problem solving, with each group working on a different problem sheet each day.
+When we did this type of group problem solving the first time we spent about 5 days on the problem solving.
+Each group working on a different problem sheet each day.

-The students really like the math problem solving, partly because they are able to talk out their answers with each other.
+The students really like collaborative problem solving.
+They are able to talk out their answers with each other.

 • It’s great to hear their communication about math and how they are able to point out the steps a group member needs to complete or the concepts they may have missed.